jmigpin/editor/README.md

 				println(a) // annotated, not part of the disabled block }
 			```
-		- ~~When debugging, take care of functions that implement fmt.Stringer that get called.~~
+	- Notes:
+		- use `esc` key to stop the debug session.
+Check related shortcuts at the key/buttons shortcuts section.
+		- The annotated executable pauses if a client is not connected.
+In other words, it stops sending debug messages until a client connects.
+		- Supports remote debugging (check help usage).
+			- A client can connect/disconnect any number of times, but there can be only one client at a time.
-		- `String` methods are not annotated.
+		- `String` methods are not annotated to avoid endless loops (the annotation would recursively call the String method again).

+*Row name at the toolbar (usually the filename)*

-- toolbar first part (usually the row filename): clicking on a section of the path of the filename will open a new row with that content.
+- Clicking on a section of the path of the filename will open a new row with that content.
 Ex: if a row filename is "/a/b/c.txt" clicking on "/a" will open a new row with that directory listing, while clicking on "/a/b/c.txt" will open another row to edit the same file.

 *Textarea commands*